aphawkins/elite-the-sharp-kind/docs/issues.md

 ## Ships
 - Sun is missing in initial system
 - Different planet styles not working
+- Explosion of other ship can cause an exception

 ## Missions
 - Ship and text in mission brief doesn't clip correctly